helping traditional skills flourish in our modern world

 7:00-9:00PM

 Mari Black and Troy MacGillivray played a lively Cape Breton Fiddle concert in 2024 to a sold-out Buckland Public Hall audience and we are excited to welcome Mari back to Buckland with her trio.
 If you missed last year’s fiddle concert, we hope you will be able to join us this year!
 And, if you did attend last year, you know what an outstanding musician Mari Black is and just how engaging her style is.
-This concert is appropriate for all ages and is sure to have you out of your seat and dancing along.

 Pre-concert Workshop